 Orf is a zoonotic viral skin infection that is contracted from sheep and goats.
 It is caused by the parapox virus, a large DNA virus that replicates in cellular cytoplasm.

 Orf mainly infects young lambs and goats who contract the infection from one another or possibly from persistence of the virus in the pastures or sheds.
 The disease is called contagious pustular dermatitis or scabby mouth in the animal because it forms crusts and scabs around nose, mouth, teats and elsewhere.
 As it reduces suckling, the animal can lose weight.
 The disease lasts about six weeks.
 It is highly contagious, so several animals in the herd may be infected.

 Human lesions are caused by direct inoculation of infected material, often through an existing scratch or cut.

-Orf is not uncommon among sheep farmers, shearers, freezing workers, vets and farmers' wives or their children who bottle-feed lambs.
-Children may also acquire it from playing on infected pasture.
+Orf is a risk for sheep farmers, shearers, freezing workers, or anyone that bottle-feeds a lamb.
+Children may also acquire it from playing on infected pasture or in a sheep shed.
 Butchers, meat porters and housewives are sometimes infected from carcasses, especially sheep heads.

-What does it look like?
+What does orf look like?

-After an incubation period of 5 or 6 days a small, firm, red or reddish-blue lump enlarges to form a flat-topped, blood-tinged pustule or blister.
-The fully developed lesion is usually 2 or 3 cm in diameter but may be as large as 5 cm.
+After an incubation period of 5–6 days, a small, firm, red or reddish-blue lump enlarges to form a flat-topped, blood-tinged pustule or blister.
+The fully developed lesion is usually 2–3 cm in diameter but may be as large as 5 cm.
 Characteristically, although there appears to be pus under the white skin, incising this will reveal firm, red tissue underneath.
 The orf lesion is sometimes irritable during the early stages and is often tender.

 Imiquimod cream has been reported to be effective in a few cases of orf.